Volcano, West Virginia

 The Volcano oil field was discovered in 1860, according to the West Virginia Geological and Economic Survey (WVGES), "and from 1865 to 1870, drilling was very active, producing from the Salt sand at a depth of about 360 feet.
+The first major strike in the Volcano oil field occurred March 6, 1865 on Buffalo Run in Ritchie County.
+The first well in the Wood County sector of the Volcano field was drilled in May 1865.
+A later strike in Sesptember 1865 produced high-quality crude suitable for lubricating and selling for $30 per barrel.

 The heavy lubricants produced led to the development of West Virginia's first oil pipeline, from Volcano to Parkersburg, in 1879."
+It is estimated that Volcano produced more than 2.5 million barrels of oil from 1860 to 1960.

 In 1874, W.C.
 Stiles, Jr., employed the endless-wire method of pumping many wells from a central engine, "a technique he invented," according to the WVGES.
 "Using wheels, belts, and cables, perhaps as many as 40 wells could be pumped by one engine.
 One of the systems operated until 1974."

+The town had a reputation for being tough and wild.
+A Sunday afternoon visitor in 1888 reported "continual fighting, drinking and other disturbance going on" and thugs, gamblers and prostitutes operating freely even though W.C.
+Stiles had hired "rowdies" to keep order.

 The Volcano town-site is located south of the US-50 expressway at the junction of Wood County Routes 5 and 28.

+Legacy

+Since 1893, a memorial dinner has been hosted in memory of the town, along with the Volcano Days antique and engine show.